European Food Safety Authority

 The European Food Safety Authority (EFSA) is the agency of the European Union (EU) that provides independent scientific advice and communicates on existing and emerging risks associated with the food chain.
-EFSA was established in February 2002, is based in Parma, Italy, and for 2021 it has a budget of €118.6 million, and a total staff of 542.
+EFSA was established in February 2002 in Parma, Italy.
+It had a yearly budget of €118.6 million, and a total staff of 542 as of 2021.

 The work of EFSA covers all matters with a direct or indirect impact on food and feed safety, including animal health and welfare, plant protection and plant health and nutrition.
 EFSA supports the European Commission, the European Parliament and EU member states in taking effective and timely risk management decisions that ensure the protection of the health of European consumers and the safety of the food and feed chain.
 EFSA also communicates to the public in an open and transparent way on all matters within its remit.

 Structure

 Based on a regulation of 2002, the EFSA is composed of four bodies: